Connect an AI Agent to Jira tickets

 In the Quickchat AI app, go to Actions & MCPs and add an action:

-Step 3 - set AI Action headers
+Step 3 - set input parameters

 1. Select GET as the Action Type